gurditsingh/hydeout/_posts/file.md

  But it doesn't let me look back in time and do more complicated things like machine learning.

-**lambda architecture save our life** what it's means in addition to running my streaming pipeline that I use for kind of the immediate results I'm also going to run this batch pipeline that is you know maybe more correct although in a spark it's actually the same and I'm gonna archive all this data into the data lake and then now that I have this data Lake I can do reporting on it right so okay trick number one lambda architecture this brings us on to
+**lambda architecture save our life** what it's means in addition to running my streaming pipeline that I use for kind of the immediate results I'm also going to run this batch pipeline in a spark it's actually the same and it's going to archive all this data into the data lake and then now that I have this data Lake I can do reporting on it.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNjEwNTk4NDYsMTI3MDI1NDc2NCwtMzE5MD
+eyJoaXN0b3J5IjpbNDMzODkwMTE1LDEyNzAyNTQ3NjQsLTMxOT
-g2NzAwLC02OTk4MjIwOCwtNzM5MzkwODMxLC03MDc1NzE4MzEs
+A4NjcwMCwtNjk5ODIyMDgsLTczOTM5MDgzMSwtNzA3NTcxODMx
-LTU5MjQ1NDM3NiwxNDM4NDMwMTE3LDk0MzA4MDI3M119
+LC01OTI0NTQzNzYsMTQzODQzMDExNyw5NDMwODAyNzNdfQ==
 -->